balayevkerim/bullmq-nodejs/README.md

 - Use Redis clustering for high availability
 - Implement queue partitioning for large workloads
 - Monitor system resources and adjust accordingly

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- [BullMQ](https://github.com/taskforcesh/bullmq) - The Redis-based job queue library
-- [Redis](https://redis.io/) - The in-memory data structure store
-- [Express.js](https://expressjs.com/) - The web framework for Node.js

----

 **Happy Queue Processing! 🚀**